-This policy covers Esh Holdings Limited and all its subsidiaries and associate undertakings.
+This policy covers all companies operating within the Esh Group - namely, Esh Investments Limited and all its subsidiaries and associate undertakings.

 A worker does not need to be an employee of a Group company as they may be engaged via some other arrangement.
 For example, they may be a subcontractor.